Recovery and enforcement

 Enforcement Officers (Bailiffs)

-If an arrangement fails, or is not offered, the Recovery Team can consider sending a customer's case to the Enforcement Officers.
+If an arrangement fails, or is not offered, we can consider sending a customer's case to the Enforcement Officers.
 Before doing so, the customer is sent a warning letter and Schedule of Costs.
-The letter explains that there is an option to make an arrangement, otherwise the debt will be sent to the Enforcement Officers in fourteen days.
+The letter explains that there is an option to make an arrangement.
+The debt will be sent to the Enforcement Officers in 14 days if they do not.
 The Schedule of Costs sets out the potential monies involved should the case be dealt with by the Enforcement Officers.
 Once the case has been passed to the Enforcement Officers, the customer must deal directly with the Enforcement Officers.
 We will only intervene in exceptional circumstances.

 Return from Enforcement Officers (Bailiffs)

 If the Enforcement Officers are unable to recover the monies, the account is returned to us with the reason why.
 This is known as a certificated Nulla Bona.
-At this stage, the Recovery Team will write to the customer advising them of the intention to take them to Court for committal proceedings.
-A Council Tax last chance letter (PDF: 6Kb / 1 page) is sent and, even at this stage, we direct them to pay by instalments.
+At this stage, we will write to the customer advising them of the intention to take them to Court for committal proceedings.
+A Council Tax last chance letter (PDF: 6Kb / 1 page) is sent.
+Even at this stage, we direct them to pay by instalments.
 This time, however, we tell them what amount we expect to be paid.

-If an arrangement fails, or is not offered, the Recovery Team may consider a Charging Order.
-This means that the Liability Order is presented before a judge, who may place a charge against a person's property.
-This action means that if the property was sold, we would receive the monies owed.
+If an arrangement fails, or is not offered, a Charging Order may be considered.
+This means that the Liability Order is presented before a judge.
+The judge may place a charge against a person's property.
+If the property is sold, we would receive the monies owed.
 In certain circumstances, a forced sale of the property will be appropriate in order that the debt is satisfied.